julienreszka/dev-career-tips/README.md

 You should test everything yourself.
 Don't always trust the docs.

+Clone this list on your computer and start checking the boxes.

 ## Setup your development environment

 - [ ] Setup your development environment automatically by learning to use